eoger/dist-prime-fact/README.md

 ## What is this ?

 This is a distributed prime factorization system, it processes 64 bits integers.

-1 PC acts as a master, the other PCs are the workers.
+One PC acts as a master, the other PCs are the slaves (workers).
 The master connects to all workers and sends them numbers to crunch.

 ## How to

-Put the numbers you want to factorize in numbers.txt.
-(1 number per line) Put all the IPs of the workers in ips.txt.
-(1 IP per line) Start the esclave program on the workers.
+1. Put the numbers you want to factorize in numbers.txt.
+(1 number per line)
+2. Put all the IPs of the workers in ips.txt.
+(1 IP per line)
+3. Start the *esclave* program on the workers.
-Start the maitre program on the master PC.
+4. Start the *maitre* program on the master PC.

 ## Implementation details
 * Communication is done via TCP sockets.